When Do You Need A Walking Aid

 • The lightweight chassis of hybrid rolling walkers makes them simpler to manoeuvre in small places.

-• A hybrid rolling walker is good if you spend a lot of time standing.
+• A hybrid rolling walker is good if you spend much time standing.

-• In that situation, how do I know which one I need?
-So, when do you need a walking aid?
+• How do I know which one I need in that situation?
+When do you need a walking aid?

 • A rollator is an attractive option if your grip or arms are weak.

-• To walk with a walker, you must first move the walker before beginning to walk independently.
+• To walk with a walker, you must move the walker before beginning to walk independently.

 What Exactly Is A Walking Aid For The Elderly, And Is It Helpful?